cschierig/vscode-nvim-setup/Readme.md

 Whenever you want to launch your custom VSCode & neovim setup, just execute this script.

-## 1) Installation \[*Core*\]
+## 1) Installation *\[Core\]*

 This module covers the basic installation and setup necessary to integrate neovim into VSCode.
-Most if not all of this can also be found in the [vscode-neovim extension readme](https://github.com/asvetliakov/vscode-neovim#readme), but we are going to be using lua instead of vimscript for writing the configuration.
+Most if not all of this can also be found in the [vscode-neovim extension readme](https://github.com/vscode-neovim/vscode-neovim#readme), but we are going to be using lua instead of vimscript for writing the neovim configuration.

-First of all you have to open VSCode and install the [vscode-neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim) extension by [Alexey Svetliakov](https://github.com/asvetliakov).
+First of all you have to open VSCode and install the [vscode-neovim](https://marketplace.visualstudio.com/items?itemName=asvetliakov.vscode-neovim) extension ([GitHub](https://github.com/asvetliakov)).
 To tell the extension where the neovim executable is located, we need to open the settings.
 Throughout this guide, we will be using the settings.json file instead of the gui settings.
 Feel free to use whatever you're comfortable with, but the `settings.json` file works regardless of the language you're using and, with some comments, it is a lot cleaner to look at and work with.